-They say that the best way to really learn about a place is to live like the locals do.
-And that’s exactly what my girlfriends and I did last weekend.
-Thanks to our hosts at I Pascoli di Amaltea, we had the unique opportunity to experience what is like living in this beautiful part of Piedmont surrounded by an uncontaminated landscape of steeped terraced vineyards, hazelnut groves and… lots of sheep and goats!
+They say that the best way to really learn about a place is to live as the locals do and that’s exactly what my girlfriends and I did last weekend.
+Thanks to our hosts at Pascoli di Amaltea, we had the unique opportunity to experience what is like living in this beautiful part of Piedmont surrounded by an uncontaminated landscape of steeped terraced vineyards, hazelnut groves and lots of sheep and goats!

-The altitude is pretty high here, ranging from 700 to about 900 meters above sea level, making Alta Langa a great option for those looking to escape the summer heat.
-Not to mention that every corner you turn brings phenomenal views.
+The altitude is pretty high here, ranging from 700 to about 900 meters above sea level.
+This makes Alta Langa a great option for those looking to escape the summer heat, not to mention you get phenomenal views at every corner.

 Despite being far from the glamour of Barolo (which is pretty close, by the way), the villages of Alta Langa are full of character and rustic charm, with a fantastic combination of picturesque cobbled streets, old-style trattorie and slow rhythms of life.

-This is also the land of dairy farms, where a variety of excellent cheeses are still produced using traditional methods; many have become slow food presidia and have been awarded the ‘DOP’ label (Denominazione di Origine Protetta, literally Protected Designation of Origin).
+This is also the land of dairy farms, where a variety of excellent cheeses are still produced using traditional methods; many have become slow food presidia and have been awarded the Protected Designation of Origin mark.

-The farm has two comfortably furnished rooms with en-suite bathrooms (don’t expect high comfort standards nor luxury details though, this is a truly authentic working farm).
-Our room was called ‘Il Granaio’ (the granary), right next to the stable, and in the morning we were greeted by the bleating of the sheep, while the couple’s adorable dogs waited for us at out doorstep!
+The farm has two comfortably furnished rooms with en-suite bathrooms (don’t expect luxury though, this is a truly authentic working farm).
+Our room was called ‘Il Granaio’ (the granary), it was right next to the stable, and in the morning we were greeted by the bleating of the sheep, while the couple’s adorable dogs waited for us at our doorstep!

 Arianna and Alessandro are amazing hosts and make you instantly feel as if you are visiting friends.
 They show you around, sharing their story and the challenges of running a farm with an open heart.
 They also organize tasting sessions of the cheeses and cured meat they produce, all washed down with a bottle of red wine and Alessandro’s home-made liqueurs (just for an extra 20 euros).

 Pascoli di Amaltea is a great base to explore the treasures of Alta Langa.
-Interesting places to visit nearby include Bossolasco (known as the village of the roses), Bergolo (the stone village) and Murazzano (famous for its panoramic medieval tower), while truffle’s capital Alba is just 40 km away.
+Interesting places to visit nearby include Bossolasco, known as the village of the roses, Bergolo, the stone village, and Murazzano, famous for its panoramic medieval tower.
+Alba, the truffle’s capital, is just 40 km away.

-Not to mention that with its fantastic landscape of forestry and rolling hills, Alta Langa is a true paradise for hikers and cyclists.
+The whole territory is surrounded by a fantastic landscape of forestry and rolling hills, making Alta Langa a true paradise for hikers and cyclists.

-Staying at I Pascoli di Amaltea has been a fantastic experience and I highly recommend it to anyone who loves nature and is interested in experiencing a destination from a different perspective.
-I’m sure that this farm and Alta Langa more in general will be a pleasant surprise 🙂
+Staying at Pascoli di Amaltea has been a fantastic experience and I recommend it to anyone who loves nature and is interested in experiencing a destination from a different perspective.
+I’m sure that this farm, and Alta Langa more in general, will be a pleasant surprise!

 Please note, this is not a sponsored post.
 All opinions and photographs are my own.